yzslab/gaussian-splatting-lightning/README.md

 # install other requirements
 pip install -r requirements.txt

+# below requirements are optional
-# optional one, you can skip this one unless you want to train with appearance variation images
+#   if you want to train with appearance variation images
 pip install ./submodules/tiny-cuda-nn-fp32/bindings/torch
+#   if you want to use nerfstudio-project/gsplat
+pip install gsplat==0.1.8
 ```

 ## Training